Content Tagged business

 Scrum in Practice: Concerns Analysis

-Scrum is often praised for its simplicity and adaptability, but when applied to non-trivial domains, novel products, its standard processes reveal significant gaps.
+Scrum is often praised for its simplicity and adaptability (however, see how complex it gets), but when applied to non-trivial domains, novel products, its standard processes reveal significant gaps.

 -